vivaria/edisonrul.ing/docs/source/cards/gallis-the-star-beast.md

-# GALLIS THE STAR BEAST
+# Gallis The Star Beast

 > ① You can reveal this card in your hand to send the top card of your Deck to the Graveyard.
 If that card is a monster, inflict damage to your opponent equal to its Level x 200, and Special Summon this card from your hand.
 If it is not a monster, destroy this card.